adamcharnock/lightbus/README.md

 What did/do those implementations look like?
 What were their failings?
 Am I bound to repeat them? ([ESB](https://en.wikipedia.org/wiki/Enterprise_service_bus)?)

-**AMQP suitability** - I’ve heard rumours of RabbitMQ being unstable under heavy load.
-Is this still true?
+**AMQP suitability** - Rabbit MQ, the most popular AMQP broker, does not handle network paritions particularly well.
 Is it a concern?
-Are there alternative AMQP brokers?
-Also, are there other reasons AMQP wouldn’t be suitable?
+Would an alternative such as ActiveMQ be a suitable alternative?
+Are there reasons AMQP protocol wouldn’t be suitable in general?

 **Demand** - Is there demand for a project such as this?
 Do others encounter these pain points?
 If not, why not?

 **Collaborators** - Currently it is just me, @adamcharnock.
-These things are more sustainable with multiple people.
-See below.
+These things are more sustainable with multiple people and I am therefore very interesting in workin on this with others.
+More details below.

 **Microservices** - I am uncertain of the suitability of broker-based message transport for microservice architectures.
 In particular, I’ve seen latencies of around 300ms (via Celery) while waiting for a task to return a response.
 This is fine for offline processes, but would probably but too slow for serving HTTP requests to users.
 Is it acceptable to discount this use case?
 Can these latencies be reduced?
-Could/should ZeroMQ be used to return the responses?
+Could/should ZeroMQ be used to return the responses, thereby reducing latencies?

 ## Get involved!